 Anytime I'm traveling by car - whether I'm the driver or a passenger, whether it's a quick jaunt to the store or a half-day road trip - detailed visions of gruesome car accidents repeatedly interrupt my thoughts.
-These intrusive images are involuntary and a common symptom of Post-Traumatic Stress Disorder (PTSD) which is typically present in those with Dissociative Identity Disorder.
+These intrusive images are involuntary and a common symptom of posttraumatic stress disorder (PTSD) (typically comorbid in those with dissociative identity disorder).
 Until recently, I didn't understand why these particular intrusive images plague me so.
 I've never been in a serious car accident.
 It surprised me to learn what now seems obvious: any form of potential danger can trigger PTSD symptoms.

 The Symptoms of PTSD Thrive on Fear-Based Beliefs

 Adults with dissociative identity disorder learned very young that the world is a dangerous place.
 Post-traumatic stress can therefore manifest for someone with DID around anything that has the potential for danger, whether it relates to their own trauma history or not.
 These are just a few of the unlikely places PTSD symptoms flare up in my everyday life:

 - Construction sites.
 Heavy equipment, tools that could be lethal, and vulnerable human bodies come together for me in a minefield of anxiety.
 It's embarrassingly normal for me to turn around and drive back by a site I've just passed in order to somehow reassure myself that those guys with the concrete saws know what they're doing.

 - Rainy days.
 I live in the Pacific Northwest where it rains six to eight months out of the year, primarily in fall and winter.
 Those gray months are wet with drizzly rain that makes the roadways slick and impairs vision.
 I don't have to be in a car to experience intrusive images of fatal car accidents on rainy days.